Raised Bed Gardens

 The prettiest and best kept gardens, are grown in these beds.
 There is something

-about a raising the level of the garden bed, that make gardeners more conscious
+about a elevating the level of the garden bed, that make gardeners more conscious

 about the appearance and health of their favorite plants.